pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/udp-spoof-host/DESCRIPTION.md

-There are two dangers to UDP: first, it is often used in places where people are already cutting corners for performence's sake.
+There are two dangers to UDP: first, it is often used in places where people are already cutting corners for performance's sake.
 Second, it forces the programmer to keep track of sessions explicitly.
 This combination can cause security issues.